sammymustafa/personal-website/index.md

 title: "Home"
 ---

-I’m a data scientist and strategy consultant who pioneers novel, data-driven solutions addressing the caveats of healthcare and beyond.
-Currently, I’m a Master’s of Biomedical Informatics student at Harvard Medical School working in the realm of precision psychiatry.
-Please look around to learn about my work!
+I’m a researcher at heart who designs, builds, and guides AI solutions that address critical blind spots driving inequities and social disparities, mainly in the healthcare landscape.
+I just finished my Master’s in Biomedical Informatics at Harvard Medical School and am now pioneering new ways to improve diversity and efficiency in the process of clinical trial recruitment.
+Please look around to learn about me and my work!